News & Notes

-Congratulations to Paul Allen, Kariss Frank, and Taylor Yarnal, who have been awarded summer fellowships in honor of Claude Mood Scarborough.
+Congratulations to Paul Allen, Kariss Frank, and Taylor Yarnal, who have been awarded fellowships for 2017–18 in honor of Claude Mood Scarborough.
 The purpose of the fellowships are to encourage lawyers and law students to develop initiatives for improving access to justice and professionalism in the practice of law.
-This summer, fellows are working with South Carolina Legal Services to develop guided interviews for self-represented litigants in debt collection and housing actions.
+This year, fellows are working with South Carolina Legal Services to develop guided interviews for self-represented litigants in debt collection, housing, and guardianship actions.

 Agency General Counsel Roundtable

 The Agency General Counsel Roundtable met at the law school on August 25 to discuss "Data Privacy and the Ethical Responsibilities of Attorneys."
 The speaker was Alex White, Deputy Chief Privacy Officer in the SC Department of Administration.

 In December, the Center hosted a symposium on the delivery of legal services to veterans through medical-legal partnerships, veterans treatments courts, and veterans legal clinics.
 Speakers included Linda Klein, president of the ABA, and a keynote address by Leigh A. Bradley, general counsel for the Department of Veteran Affairs.

 View the video

 ABA White Papers on the Future of Legal Services